MarcosDVS/RentCar/README.md

 **Note:** This is a simple application with various aspects to improve.
 In the future, user registration will be possible, allowing users to access and schedule vehicle rentals.

-The technologies used in this project are HTML, CSS, C#, Entity Framework Core, and SQLite.
+**Technologies used in this project:** HTML, CSS, C#, Entity Framework Core, and SQLite.